mohudum/count-divs/README.md

         "http://localhost/extensions/count-divs/*"
     ],

 4. Update the dashboard applicaton’s path in the background script too.
-Make sure the dashboarurl variable in the service_worker.js is pointing to your dashboard application’s path as below.
+Make sure the dashboardurl variable in the service_worker.js is pointing to your dashboard application’s path as below.

     const dashboardurl = "http://localhost/extensions/count-divs/*";